stefan-ernst/storymapping-site/docs/troubleshooting.md

 If you created your project from a template that is not the scrum template, you need to add this field manually.

-### Issue appears in the story map but not in any Sprint swimlane in Sprint view
+### Issue appears in the story map but not in any Sprint swim lane in Sprint view

 You might have had this issue in a previous sprint and that sprint was completed.
 Unfortunately, Jira does not clear the sprint field even when the issue is moved back to the backlog